 All prosecution papers are now sent digitally via email.
 As soon as you know the name of the child, the court and what date they will be appearing, ensure that you email the prosecution requesting a copy of the prosecution papers.
-To do this you will need to obtain a CJSM secure email account.
+To do this you will need to obtain a 'CJSM' secure email account.
 The papers will then be sent to you via email for you to consider prior to discussing the case with the child.

-In cases involving media evidence (CCTV, 999 calls etc) you will need to ensure that your instructing solicitor (if they have been invited themselves) has invited you to view this evidence on the relevant digital media sharing platform, such as egress.
+In cases involving media evidence (CCTV, 999 calls etc) you will need to ensure that your instructing solicitor, (if they have been invited themselves), has invited you to view this evidence on the relevant digital media sharing platform, such as egress.
 To do this you will need to obtain an account for that platform.
-However, in many cases this evidence will not have been uploaded by the First Hearing.
+Please note that, in many cases, this evidence will not have been uploaded by the First Hearing.

-Try to obtain as much information as possible from the most appropriate person, whether that is your instructing solicitor or the police station representative, about the child, their home circumstances, any previous convictions or bail packages, and the alleged offence(s).
+Try to obtain as much information as possible from the most appropriate person, whether that is your instructing solicitor or the police station representative, or the Youth Justice Service (YJS) about the child, their home circumstances, any previous convictions or bail packages, and the alleged offence(s).

-Find out whether an supporting adult will be attending court with the child, for example, a parent, carer or guardian.
-Ask for the child's mobile number and that of the supporting adult in case they are running late or fail to attend court.
+Find out whether an accompanying adult will be attending court with the child, for example, a parent, carer or guardian.
+They should be there.
+It is best to try and have the child's social worker as opposed to a duty social worker.
+Ask for the child's mobile number and that of the accompanying adult in case they are running late or fail to attend court.

-If the child has a social worker or a Youth Offending Team (YOT) worker, ensure that they are contacted and told about the hearing.
-In many cases, it will be helpful for them to attend or to liaise directly with the court-based YOT to share potentially valuable information.
+If the child has a social worker or someone from the YJS, ensure that they are contacted and told about the hearing.
+In many cases, it will be helpful for them to attend or to liaise directly with the YJS to share potentially valuable information which might otherwise be overlooked.